 When RailClone is used to create pavements or curbs on closed corners, is frequent to get overlapping issues because the geometry intersects with itself.

-Unfortunately when this happens, there is not an easy way to to fix it.
-But there are several techniques that would help us to avoid the overlapping:
+Unfortunately when this happens, there is not an easy way to fix it.
+But there are several techniques that can help to avoid the overlapping:

-If the path turns to both sides, we can mimimize the problem centering the segments on Y with relation to the spline.
+- If the path turns to both sides, we can mimimize the problem centring the segments on Y with relation to the spline.
 To do it, set for each segment "Y Alignment" to "Center (within the Style Editor)

-Since the decisive value in this problem is the corner's radius, may be useful to adjust it dinamically.
+- Since the decisive value in this problem is the corner's radius, may be useful to adjust it dynamically.
 RailClone allows to create rounded corners automatically, setting the parameter Rules->Corner Fillet Radius in the Generator.
 In this way, we can check visually at what radius value starts the overlapping problem.

-When the curve is so closed that any of these techniques works, the only way may be to use mitted corners.
-This can be done setting in the generator Rules->Corner->Bevel Mode to other value than "Disabled" (i.e. "Extend").
+When the curve is so closed that any of these techniques works, the only way may be to use mitred corners.
+This can be done setting in the generator Rules->Corner->Bevel Mode to other value than Disabled. (i.e. "Extend").
 The Fillet Radius parameter must be zero.

 In this image, you can see a sample using these techniques.
 Both using rounded or mitred corners.

 📄️ Does the software include some anti-piracy system?

 📄️ Are the Network licenses more expensive than the Stand-alone?

 📄️ Why do segments in RailClone ignore my Materials